 It is a straight narrow portion at the end of the fibres about 1/4 of the fibre length.
 It is very small in diameter.

-The cross-sectional structure of the cotton fibre
+The cross-sectional structure of the cotton fiber

-Cuticle
+Cotton Fiber Cuticle

 Firstly it is the waxiest material which is formed in the early days of growth during the first 15–18 days of fibre growth.
 It mainly consists of cellulose but also contains pertinacious and protein material.
 So, the deposition of the latter begins at a very early stage, possibly on the first day of growth